Meena Kumari: Acting style and reception

 Vinod Mehta (writer of Meena Kumari – The Classic Biography) was told by a director: "Even Dilip Kumar (the tragedy king) found it difficult to keep his calm in front of her".
 Raaj Kumar would often forget his dialogues while working with Kumari on set.
 Madhubala was also a fan of Kumari and said: "She has the most unique voice.
 No other heroine has it."
 Satyajit Ray described her as "undoubtedly an actress of the highest calibre".
+Waheeda Rehman regarded her as an idol and called her a national treasure.
 Amitabh Bachchan said "No one, not any one, ever spoke dialogues the way Meena Kumari did .. no one .. not anyone to date.. and perhaps never will".
 Music Director Naushad said "Hindi film industry may produce great actresses but there would never be another Meena Kumari".
 Actress Kangana Ranaut commented, "In her heydays, media and film industry called Meena Kumari the actress among heroines".
+Filmmaker Karan Johar called her "beautiful, majestic, absolutely stunning and nuanced actor Indian cinema ever had."
 During the filming of Heeramandi, a webseries which chronicles the life of courtesans of Lahore, filmmaker Sanjay Leela Bhansali and actress Richa Chadha clearly cited Kumari and her film Pakeezah as their inspiration.
 Actress Alia Bhatt also mentioned watching Kumari's films for preparing for the role of a brothel madame in Gangubai Kathiawadi.
-Cultural professor Rachel Dwyer noted, "Meena Kumari was a heroine of the post-Independence cinema [just as] Alia Bhatt is of today’s post-Bollywood".
+Cultural professor Rachel Dwyer noted, "Meena Kumari was a heroine of the post-Independence cinema [just as] Alia Bhatt is of today's post-Bollywood".
 Actress Tara Sutaria termed Meena Kumari "fascinating" and said that her generation misses out on Kumari's "adaa and nazaaqat".
 Kumari empathized greatly with Marilyn Monroe, and the fact that Marilyn's husband, Arthur Miller, had some passing similarities to her husband Kamal Amrohi, made the identification closer.